Busemann functions and uniformization of Gromov hyperbolic spaces: Introduction and main results

 \section{Introduction and main results}

-One of the possible ways of defining hyperbolic $n$-space $\mathbb{H}^n$ is the unique (up to isometry) complete simply connected Riemannian manifold with all sectional curvatures $-1$ at every point.
-When approaching hyperbolic geometry from the above viewpoint, there are several models for $\mathbb{H}^n$, such as the Klein model, the Poincar\'{e} ball model and half-space model for $\mathbb{H}^n$, see \cite[Chapter I.6]{BrHa}.
-This turns out to be very convenient because different properties, geodesics, hyperplanes and isometries, are clear in different models.

-In \cite{Gr87}, Gromov realized that the essential asymptotic properties of $\mathbb{H}^n$ can be ensured by using a simple condition for quadruples of points, which is now known as {\it Gromov hyperbolic spaces}.
-It forms a large and much studied class of metric spaces and plays an important role in many research areas such as geometric group theory \cite{BrHa,BDS,Ca,CDP,Gr87}, geometric measure theory \cite{W08,Wen08}, geometric function theory \cite{BB03,BHK,Her06,KLM,ZR}, fractal geometry \cite{K,LW,LL}, asymptotic geometry \cite{BS,BuSc,FR11}, geometric analysis and potential theory on non-positive curvature manifolds \cite{BBGS17,BCMT05,KeL,Lo}, quasi-isometric rigidity of negatively curved Lie groups \cite{SX,X14}, and large scale geometry of solvable groups \cite{D10,X12}, etc.
+There are several models for the hyperbolic spaces $\mathbb{H}^n$, such as the Klein model, the Poincar\'{e} ball model, and the half-space model, see for example \cite[Chapter I.6]{BrHa}.
+Study of these models provides characterizations of properties of these spaces such as geodesics, hyperplanes, and isometries.
+In \cite{Gr87}, Gromov showed that fundamental characteristics of $\mathbb{H}^n$ can be obtained by using a simple condition for quadruples of points, and defined a class of metric spaces known as Gromov hyperbolic spaces.
+They form a large and much studied class of metric spaces, which plays an important role in, for example, geometric group theory \cite{BrHa,Gr87}, analysis on metric spaces \cite{LS,ZLR}, and geometric function theory \cite{HSX,ZR}.